nadeem49/DNSCrypt-DOH-Public-Servers-in-Notion/README.md

 - **Anonymization** - Shows which servers are compatible or incompatible to be used with Relays.
 - **Countries** - Country where the server is operated.

+You also Add a new server or Update an existing Server to the list.
+Form is inside the notion link.
+I have also Added a comment box for Non-Notion users to comment without login.

 ![Screenshot](https://user-images.githubusercontent.com/58687234/191438574-f0e0ef52-ff0a-4b4d-adce-c093bbe00e35.png)